dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

 #### Publish APK / Bundle

-Upload new APK for your app and assign it to a release track.
+Upload new APK / Bundle for your app and assign it to a release track.

     // List of supported locales on Google Play.
 This property is required if you need to upload release notes List<String> locales = new ArrayList<String>();